xuhaoo0/pie-lab/practice1/README.md

-# pie-lab-practice1
-pie-lab 2025 New Student Training

-Practice 1: Convolutional Networks, Temporal Networks, Residual Networks
+# Practice 1: Convolutional Networks, Temporal Networks, Residual Networks
 All outputs of this experiment are shown as follows:

 model: mycnn